-Friends – we are a really sociable group in the college.
+Friends – We are a really sociable group in the college.
 You’ll often find a Boat Club contingent in the college bar, or in Hall eating breakfast after a morning outing.
-A great thing about College rowing is that it creates a big group of friends across all the year groups, and across both the JCR and the MCR.
+One of the great things about College rowing is that it gives you an oppurtunity to socialise across all the year groups, and both the JCR and MCR.

-Regattas – every term there is an inter-college regatta at Oxford, and in Michaelmas it’s Christ Church Regatta, which is for novice rowers only.
-This means if you start rowing there is a very high chance you’ll be competing in your first term.
-Oxford regattas have the advantage of allowing rowers to take part in a big competition without having to be of Blues standard.
-What’s more, SHCBC has also been successful in external regattas – for example, in 2011 our women’s four won their event at Bedford.
+Regattas – Every term there is an inter-college regatta at Oxford, in Michaelmas it’s Christ Church Regatta which is for novice rowers only.
+This means if you start rowing there is a very good chance you’ll get a chance to compete in your first term.
+Oxford regattas have the advantage of allowing rowers to take part in a big competition without having to be of an incredbly high standard.
+Our two senior regattas, Torpids and Summer VIIIs, always have an amazing atmosphere and Hilda's has been known to do very well in recent years.

-Coxing opportunities – if you prefer mental exercise to physical exercise or just fancy trying something new, SHCBC offers you the chance to try coxing!
+Coxing opportunities – If you prefer mental exercise to physical exercise or just fancy trying something new, SHCBC offers you the chance to try coxing!
 Coxes play a huge role in the success of a boat, and a lot of satisfaction can be gained from coxing a crew.
 A cox sits at the stern of the boat and their role is to navigate the boat, steer, coordinate, keep pace, and motivate the crew.
-We would encourage anyone who thinks they may be interested in coxing to get in touch.
-Lots of coxes in Oxford start off by rowing but equally there are plenty of good coxes who haven’t rowed.
+We would encourage anyone who thinks they may be interested in coxing to get in touch, no experience needed as everything will be taught by our experienced coxes when you join.

-A break from work – things get a bit stressful at Oxford sometimes.
+A break from work – Things get a bit stressful at Oxford sometimes.
 Rowing is an ideal way to let off some steam, and forget your worries for a while as you enjoy rowing along the Isis, breathing in the fresh air and having fun with your friends.
 Rowing is specifically schedueled to avoid clashing with lectures, classes or tutorials.

 There are many reasons to row at St Hilda's, but what matters in the end is whether you enjoy it.
 That is our first and most important focus here at SHCBC